 - Many CORE-5's have a connection at the back of the display like this.
 Please share individual pictures of each side so the camera can focus on the holes and pins.

 - The wires should not be stressed or pulled tight as you turn the handle bars left and right.
 You can inspect each wire as it leaves the component for signs of stress or damage.
 If they become tight as your turn the handlebars, it is likely you could improve your cable/wire routing.

 Examples of damaged wire and bent pin:

-C. (To expedite troubleshooting process if capable) Remove the battery, and use the videos listed below to remove the battery panels/housing to access the bike controller.
+- The linked article below to remove the battery panels/housing to access the bike controller.